Calls for papers for conferences taking place in October 2025

 Abstract submission

 Please submit your topic proposals and abstracts (up to 300 words), together with a short bio, to lodz.conference@gmail.com.
-Deadline for submissions: 31 May 2025.
+Extended deadline for submissions: 30 June 2025.

 Conference website